microsoft/hands-on-lab-serverless/docs/workshop.md

 </details>

-### Publishing new transcriptions using Web PubSub
+### 🚀 Publishing new transcriptions using Web PubSub

-The next step is to use the newly created Web PubSub instance to publish new transcriptions as they get added to Cosmos DB.
+The next step is to use the newly created Web PubSub instance (`wps<environment><region><application-name><owner><instance>`) to publish new transcriptions as they get added to Cosmos DB.

 <div class="task" data-title="Task">

-> Create an Cosmos DB-triggered function which publishes new records to your Web PubSub instance:
+> Create a Cosmos DB-triggered function which publishes new records to your Web PubSub instance:
 >
 > - Name: `CosmosToWebPubSub`
 > - Trigger: `Cosmos DB`